Digitale-Gardermoen/cleanup-addserver/README.md

   - This file is described above.
 - `newServer.ps1`
   - This script adds a server to the API by POST-ing the environment computername.
 It uses the credentials made during the install.

+The last part is setting up a new eventlog, this eventlog is called "Cleanup" and only got one source (Cleanup script)